-As the mouthpiece for the Trump administration's policies, Sanders is an easy target for talk show and sketch comedy material, with Saturday Night Live and Chelsea Handler taking aim at her comments and personal appearance.
+As the mouthpiece for the Trump administration's policies, Sanders was an easy target for talk show and sketch comedy material, with Saturday Night Live and Chelsea Handler taking aim at her comments and personal appearance.
 Michelle Wolf notably unloaded on Sanders while hosting the 2018 White House Correspondents Dinner, highlighting her "smoky eye," while actor-turned-artist Jim Carrey produced an untitled but likely portrait of the press secretary, calling her a "so-called Christian whose only purpose in life is to lie for the wicked."
-Additionally, screen grabs of Sanders' various expressions from briefings has served as a popular fuel for online meme generators.
+Additionally, screen grabs of Sanders' various expressions from briefings became popular fuel for online meme generators.

 According to the Annual Report to Congress on White House Personnel, Sanders was earning $179,700 per year as of June 29, 2018, a figure that tied her with Chief of Staff John Kelly, National Security Adviser John Bolton, Senior Counselor Kellyanne Conway and several others for highest salary in the administration.
 It also marked a $14,000-plus increase from the year before, when she was still serving as deputy press secretary.